Paper Jam? How to Clear It Without Tearing or Damaging Anything

 Step 4: Check the Rear Access Door

-Step 5: Check Rollers for Debris
+Step 5: Check and Clean the Feed Rollers